AndresCBF/IronHack/Projetos/ETL Tasty/Readme.md

 ## Transform and Clean information

-With the created DataFrame the information was
+With the created DataFrame the information was separated in diferents datasets with a specific information avoiding duplicate data and reducing the size and weight, to create Datasets with reliable information, the data was clean and treate to create the followings Datasets:

-Country DataFrame
+country Dataset:
 'Country_id',
 'Country_tags'

-tagg_recepies
+tagg_recepies Dataset:
 'Recipe_id',
 'Recipe_tags'

-ratings
+ratings Dataset:
 'Ratings_id',
 'Recipe_score',
 'Recipe_positivevotes',
 'Recipe_negativevotes',
 'Recipe_totalvotes'

-nutrition
+nutrition Dataset:
 'Nutrition_id',
 'Recipe_calories',
 'Recipe_carbohydrates',